Children on the Spectrum: The Prepared Environment and Prepared Adult (NEW)

 Core Knowledge Category: Special Needs, Set Two.

-OCCD Set Three approved for live, virtual and asynchronous credit.
+OCCD Set Two approved for live, virtual and asynchronous credit.
 Recordings are available to view and learn at your own pace.

 Embracing Calm: Strategies for Managing Anxiety in the Classroom